GuruDataAnalyst/Site_Traffic_Analysis/README.md

 ### Project Overview
 ---

-This data analysis project aims to provide insights and creating dashboard into visualizing key metrics to drive informed decision-making within organizations.
-By analyzing various aspects of the data, I seek to identify trends, order by city, region, category and segement. make data-driven recommendations, and gain a deeper understanding of the company's performance.
+This data analysis project aims to provide insights and creating dashboard into visualizing key metrics to drive informed decision-making within measure School organization.
+By analyzing various aspects of the data, I seek to total users, sessions engaged sessions, revenue, number of users visited their website and where users of their website are coming from.

 ![Site_Traffic_Analysis](https://github.com/user-attachments/assets/83bbbde4-dfd4-44c0-bade-4d9071d6f559)